 Well, that depends.
 If you are a professional trumpeter who wants a small and lightweight model to take on the road, but needs that model to perform to the same level as a standard trumpet, then it is worth it.

 You’ll want no other instrument.

 But if you just want a smaller practice instrument or even just something to play around with, then you can save a lot of money and get a lower cost alternative.

 There are a number of great pocket trumpets that give you good sound and cost far less than this one.
 They obviously can’t match the quality of the Carol Brass, but if you don’t need that level of quality, why pay so much for it?

-Carol Brass Pocket Trumpet Review: Assessment and Features
+Carol Brass Pocket Trumpet Review